philbuchanan/MilkCMS/readme.md

 - index.php: the default page of the site, displays the list of articles with pagination
 - article.php: a single article page template
 - error.php: for handling 404 and other errors

+### Checking Current Page Template

+You may find it useful to know what page template is being called by the system.
+You can check this using:

+    <?php $template -> template; ?>

+There are current four possible templates:

+- index
+- article
+- search (will return as search, even if the template doesn't exist and it is falling back to index)
+- error

 ### Accessing Fields in Templates